rust-lang/rust/src/doc/trpl/unsafe.md

 # Avoiding the standard library

 By default, `std` is linked to every Rust crate.
+In some contexts, such as writing a kernel, this is undesirable.
+Rust's standard library can still be used when writing things like shared libraries, even when being called into, as in C.

-In some contexts, this is undesirable, and can be avoided with the `#![no_std]` attribute attached to the crate.
+If you don't want the standard library linked, it can be avoided with the `#![no_std]` attribute attached to the crate.

 ```ignore
 // a minimal library